dhaloi/Dhaloi/README.md

 # Facts
 - Currently 17 years old.
 Studying web + game development.
-- Trying to learn C#, TypeScript, JavaScript, Python and Rust
+- Trying to learn C# and Rust
 - My interests are programming, gaming and travelling
 - I like pizza